An athletic character working out is an excellent opportunity for Fanservice

 or strong, toned, curvy girl

 sculpting their abs or legs in front of us.

 The guy/girl in question has to perform anything from push-ups and sit-ups, to pull-ups and weight-lifting.
 Being completely nude is certainly optional.
 Compare Macho Camp

 - Ichigo Kurosaki from Bleach had a very brief scene in the anime where he made a couple of push-ups without a shirt.
 This was during the Soul Society arc, when he was training to get Bankai.

-- Episode 28 of Soul Eater begins with a brief scene of Dr. Stein training shirtless, and we get many loving close-up shots of his sweaty, muscular body.
+- Episode 28 of Soul Eater has a brief scene of Dr. Stein training shirtless, and we get many loving close-up shots of his sweaty, muscular body.
+Fangirls were delighted.

 - Sports series by design heavily feature these.
 Eyeshield 21 is especially shameless about them, particularly with Shin.